dermatologist/medpromptjs/README.md

 # <img src="https://github.com/dermatologist/medprompt/blob/develop/images/medprompt_m_small.png" width="32" height="32">EDPromptJS

+# MEDPromptJS (JavaScript version of [MEDPrompt](https://github.com/dermatologist/medprompt)).

-## *Prompts, tools, chains and agents* for healthcare using *LLMs & FHIR*.  ✍️
+## About ✍️ *Prompts, tools, chains and agents* for healthcare using *LLMs & FHIR*.

-# MEDPromptJS (Javascript version) - WIP

-## About
-**MEDPromptJS** is a collection of prompts, tools, chains  and agents for medical applications using [LangChain](https://www.langchain.com/) and *space* using [Agency](https://github.com/operand/agency). **MEDPrompt also includes a collection of templates for using FHIR in LLM prompts (see below).** The aim of MEDPrompt is to provide a conceptual framework and a set of tools for building healthcare applications using LLMs.
+This Typescript port of [MEDPrompt](https://github.com/dermatologist/medprompt) does not include all the components of the python version such as the the FHIR templates.
+Please use the [Python version](https://github.com/dermatologist/medprompt) for the full functionality.
+The aim of MEDPrompt is to provide a conceptual framework and a set of tools for building healthcare applications using LLMs.
 [Please read my Blog post](https://nuchange.ca/2023/12/medprompt-how-to-architect-llm-solutions-for-healthcare.html).
 User contributions are highly appreciated!

 ### Architecture
 [![Architecture](https://github.com/dermatologist/medprompt/blob/develop/notes/arch.drawio.svg)](https://github.com/dermatologist/medprompt/blob/develop/notes/arch.drawio.svg)

 ### Example
 [![Agent](https://github.com/dermatologist/medprompt/blob/develop/notes/agent.drawio.svg)](https://github.com/dermatologist/medprompt/blob/develop/notes/agent.drawio.svg)

 ### Design principles (WIP)
 * **Decoupled** - Each component is independent of the other with dependencies injected.